BettercareHealth/bettercare/nc/nc-9.md

 A number of commercial or hospital-made phototherapy units are available.
 Usually they have fluorescent tubes although some have white halogen or blue LED (light emitting diode) spot lights.
 The main components of a fluorescent tube phototherapy unit are:

 1. **The fluorescent tubes**: Most phototherapy units contain 4 or more white or blue fluorescent tubes.
 Increasing the number of fluorescent tubes improves the efficiency of the phototherapy.
 Ultraviolet tubes are *never* used as they will burn the infant very seriously.
-Usually 60 cm long white ‘Daylight’ tubes are used (labelled SABS No. 2; SABS stands for South African Bureau of Standards).
+Usually 60&nbsp;cm long white ‘Daylight’ tubes are used (labelled SABS No.&nbsp;2; SABS stands for South African Bureau of Standards).
 Daylight tubes are also used in hospitals for lighting rooms and passages.
-To increase the amount of blue light produced by the phototherapy unit, Daylight tubes are often mixed with special blue tubes (Tl 20 Watt/03T produced by Philips).
+To increase the amount of blue light produced by the phototherapy unit, Daylight tubes are often mixed with special blue tubes (Tl 20&nbsp;Watt/03T produced by Philips).
 Fluorescent tubes have a limited life span and, therefore, must be replaced every 1000 hours (or 6 months if the hours in service are not recorded).
 A special photometer can be used to measure the light output of a phototherapy unit.
 This helps in deciding when to replace the tubes.
 2. **The light box**: The fluorescent tubes are fixed into a special light box which usually has a fan to keep the tubes cool.
 Otherwise the tubes and the infant will overheat.
 Most light boxes have a time counter which indicates how many hours the tubes have been used.

 	A thick sheet (1 cm) of clear perspex (plastic) must be placed under the tubes to protect the infant from falling glass if a tube explodes.
 The perspex does not lessen the effect of the phototherapy but it does reduce the amount of heat reaching the infant.